|

 Robinhood Commissions

-Robinhood does not take any commissions for U.S. listed stocks, ETFs, or OTC securities.
-No trading fees means that users can buy and sell securities for free with no limitations set by Robinhood.
+Robinhood does not charge commissions for U.S.-listed stocks, ETFs, or OTC securities.
+This means users can buy and sell investments for free with no limits set by Robinhood.

 Hidden Fees at Robinhood

-Robinhood prides itself on democratizing the stock market and other trading sectors by letting users cheaply trade stocks, options, and crypto.
-While signing up is free, users should be aware of various hidden fees at the brokerage.
+Robinhood promotes easy access to the stock market by letting users trade stocks, options, and crypto at low cost.
+Signing up is free, but investors should be aware of certain hidden fees.

 Transferring Funds Out of Your Brokerage Account